zacanger/trash/README.md

 ### Learn Things

+Before you start in on tutorials, keep in mind that React is still young, and changes quickly.
+Make sure any resources you're using are relatively recent (I'd say within 6 months or so).
+That includes the stuff below, because I don't have time to check if all of these are kept up to date.
+Easy wasy to tell if the thing you're reading is outdated:

+* `React.createClass()`: we use ES2015 classes now.
+* No mention of pure components (functions).
+* Using JSPM, Duo, or some other funky build tool or package manager (stick with NPM and Webpack or Browserify).
+* Using ES5.1.
+Just don't.
+There's no reason to.
+If you see a `var`, close the tab and find a different tutorial.

+#### Tutorials

 * To get started learning React, I _highly_ recommend [this course](http://survivejs.com).
 * [This is another very good beginner's course](http://reactjsprogram.teachable.com/courses/reactjsfundamentals).
 * [How-To for Beignners](https://github.com/petehunt/react-howto).